fannheyward/fannheyward.github.io/_posts/2023-07-26-how-to-know-im-using-venv-python.markdown

 ---

 - Solution 1: use `sys.prefix` that points to the Python directory
-- Solution 2: `VIRTUAL_ENV` environment variable.
+- Solution 2 (the better way): `VIRTUAL_ENV` environment variable.
 When a virtual environment is activated, this is set to the venv’s directory, otherwise it's None.

 ```python
 import os